Digital Dimmers

 -

-Select any custom profile in the Load Profile property and click
+In the PROPERTIES window, select any custom profile from the Load Profile drop-down and click

 .